mli/new-docs/python/guide/packages/gluon/loss/loss.md

 #### [Kullback-Leibler Divergence Loss](https://mxnet.incubator.apache.org/versions/master/api/python/gluon/loss.html#mxnet.gluon.loss.KLDivLoss)

 The Kullback-Leibler divergence loss measures the divergence between two probability distributions by calculating the difference between cross entropy and entropy.
-It takes as input the probabilty of predicted label and the probaility of true label.
+It takes as input the probability of predicted label and the probability of true label.

 $$
 L = \sum_i {label}_i * \big[\log({label}_i) - {pred}_i\big]
 $$

-The loss is large, if the predicted probality distribution is far from the ground truth probability distribution.
+The loss is large, if the predicted probability distribution is far from the ground truth probability distribution.
 KL divergence is an asymmetric measure.
 KL divergence loss can be used in Variational Autoencoders (VAEs), and reinforcement learning policy networks such as Trust Region Policy Optimization (TRPO)

 For instance, in the following example we get a KL divergence of 0.02.
 We set ```from_logits=False```, so the loss functions will apply ```log_softmax``` on the network output, before computing the KL divergence.